Bahraini dinar: Exchange rate

 In December 1980, the dinar was officially pegged to the IMF's special drawing rights (SDRs).
 In practice, it is fixed at $1 USD = 0.376 BHD, which translates to approximately 1 BHD = US$2.65957 and, consequently, just over 9.9734 Saudi Arabian riyals.
-This rate was made official in 2001 and Saudi riyals are accepted at all points of sale in Bahrain at 10 to 1, with the exception of the Saudi 500 riyal note which is only accepted in major supermarkets, airports and electronic shops.
+This rate was made official in 2001 via Decree (48) Article 1, and Saudi riyals are accepted at all points of sale in Bahrain at 10 to 1, with the exception of the Saudi 500 riyal note which is only accepted in major supermarkets, airports and electronic shops.

 Before Malta's adoption of the euro on 1 January 2008, it was the third-highest-valued currency unit after the Kuwaiti dinar and Maltese lira.
 After Malta adopted the euro, the dinar became the second highest-valued currency unit.

 Coins

 In 1965, coins were introduced in denominations of 1, 5, 10, 25, 50 and 100 fils.
 The 1, 5 and 10 fils were struck in bronze, with the others in cupro-nickel.
 The 1 fils coin was not produced after 1966 and no longer circulates.
 A bimetallic 100 fils coin was introduced in October 1992.
 In 1992, brass replaced bronze in the 5 and 10 fils.

 A bimetallic 500 fils coin was released in 2000 with the Pearl Monument on the obverse.
-The coin was discontinued in response to the uprising in Bahrain, which resulted in the demolition of the monument on 18 March 2011, although the Bank stated that minting had ceased some time prior to that.
-The coin remained in use but was no longer released back into circulation after reaching banks.
+It was minted only until 2002 but continued to circulate.
+In response to the uprising in Bahrain, which resulted in the demolition of the monument on 18 March 2011, the 500 fils coin started to gradually disappear from circulation as it was no longer released back into circulation after reaching banks.
+The coins remain legal tender.

 For a wider history surrounding currency in the region, see British currency in the Middle East.